 The goal of metronomic therapy is not to kill the tumor directly, but to target the tumor’s blood supply by preventing the growth of new blood vessels to the tumor and inhibiting suppression of the immune system by the tumor.

-Metronomic therapy may be better tolerated with fewer side effects than traditional chemotherapy in some dogs, however, efficacy of metronomic treatment is not considered comparable to traditional chemotherapy when used alone in the treatment of hemangiosarcoma.
+Metronomic therapy may be better tolerated with fewer side effects than traditional chemotherapy in some dogs.
+However, the efficacy of metronomic treatment is not considered comparable to traditional chemotherapy when used alone to treat hemangiosarcoma.

 Radiation Treatments

-Radiation is recommended for skin hemangiosarcoma when wide margins could not be achieved with surgery, or if dirty margins are seen on histopathology.
+Radiation is recommended for skin hemangiosarcoma when surgery cannot achieve wide margins or if dirty margins are seen on histopathology (biopsy).

 One small study also showed that stereotactic radiation reduced the frequency of pericardiocentesis needed in dogs with hemorrhagic (bleeding) right atrial heart masses.10